 About

-the same time -about ten years ago came the early version of Vistapro for
+the same time -about ten years ago came the early version of Vistapro

-improvements.
+major improvements.
 At this time Vistamorph came out which added to the excitement.A

-few years later Vistapro4 hit the streets but with a new distributor .
+few years later Vistapro4 hit the streets

-We lost the morph and makepath extras and there are no signs of any further advancements
+but with a new distributor .
+We lost the morph and makepath extras and there are

-to the programme at the moment.
-The main landscape generators these days are the
+no signs of any further advancements to the programme at the moment.
+The main

-five at the top of the page and there will be examples on the relevant pages.
+will be examples on the relevant pages.

 Other programmes are as follows

-AMAP landscape modeling application
+AMAP landscape modeling application - includes

-- includes Genesis plant growth programme which is very extensive but also
+Genesis plant growth programme which is very

-very expensive.
-Genesis is also available as plug-ins for Maya and Softimage.
+is also available as plug-ins for Maya and Softimage.
+Trees and plants can also

-Trees and plants can also be exported as DXF, LWO, OBJ and 3DS.
+be exported as DXF, LWO, OBJ and 3DS.
 Details from

 http://www.jmg-graphics.com